 The summer after our college graduation was brutally scorching and the mk2 didn’t have AC.
 There was only one thing she could do with her new found freedom and responsibly that came with beginning her new career; and that was to buy a new car.
 She didn’t buy what your average 21 year old girl would, I told you; Carol is unique.
 She had big dreams and as her mk2 showed, she was capable of reaching them.
 A black on black Jetta Sport Wagon (JSW) was up next and she planned on doing this one right from the start.
 Drew @ Dorbritz Designs delivered once again with the installation of Ride pro e3 management, Airlift XL fronts, and Bilstein shocks with slam specialty re5’s and Dorbritz D cups for the rear.
 As always, Drew left his mark with a custom tank setup.
 The dual Coach inspired tanks perched below the parcel tray reminiscent of modern saddle bags set this JSW apart from the rest.
 Just remember, “C” is for Carol, not Coach.

 With both cars well on their way on the road, Carol was still not satisfied.
-The Golf’s “dingy fender” stuck out like a sore thumb and complete re-spray was in order.
+The Golf’s “dingy fender” stuck out like a sore thumb and complete re-spray was in order which is why we hired the local AUTO TRANSPORT service similar to RCG Logistics to take it to the shop.
 She took this opportunity to shave a few things such as the fender markers, antenna and rear wiper.
 By the Spring of 2011 the mk2 was at the height of its prime, with many more plans in line, when a tragedy struck that brought a community together.

 Amidst the caravan to an after party following a local VW/Audi monthly meet, spirited driving combined with an ignorant adolescent lead to disaster as the merging teen clipped Carol’s passenger rear causing the Golf to spin across several lanes of traffic before hitting the median head on at 70+ mph.
 A car that helped create numerous friendships was destroyed in a matter of seconds while many of her closest friends watched helplessly as they drove immediately behind her.
 The wreck that left no body panel undamaged; let Carol escape relatively unharmed with a fractured wrist, fat lip, and broken heart.